TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

   .mapErr((error) => failureCallback(error));
 ```

-You can mix and match asynchronous and synchronous calls with `Result` and `ResultAsync` in the same chain. `ResultAsync` is also a `PromiseLike` so you can use it in most places that expect a `Promise`, including with `await`.
+You can mix and match asynchronous and synchronous calls with `ResultAsync` and `Result` in the same chain. `ResultAsync` is also a `PromiseLike` so you can use it in most places that expect a `Promise`, including with `await`.

 However, if you use `await` you lose most of the benefits of `ResultAsync`.
 You're back in a world where you handle the asynchronous completion and error propagation separately.
-The async function version of this sample is the same as it was when using `Promise<Result<T,E>>` directly.
+The cleanest `async` function version of this sample is the same as it was when using `Promise<Result<T,E>>` directly.

 ```ts
   const result = await doSomething();